entelognathus/Lungfish-phylogeny/character list of lungfishes 2024.md

 145. Teeth on upper lip: (0) shedding teeth; (1) statodont tooth row; (2) teeth absent.
 > Challands *et al*., (2019; char.
 84).
+> - The coding of *Heimenia* and ZJYporo is '0'.
+The coding of *Arquachthys* is '?'.

 146. Teeth on dentary: (0) shedding teeth present; (1) statodont tooth rows present; (2) teeth absent.
 > Challands *et al*., (2019; char.
 85).